Ladydiana/JavaScriptCheatsheet/README.md

 To alleviate that, frameworks do not re-render in the browser UI tree (DOM) but in a virtual, in-memory tree (Virtual DOM).
 Then they compare the two trees and only implement the differences in the browser DOM (**Reconciliation**)

+# Stateless vs Stateful Components

+## Stateless Components
+- Functional
+- Pure functions which render the same given the same props (Deterministic)
+- No side-effects
+## Stateful components
+- Rendering depends on state, not just on parameter (props).
+- Side effect: setting the state.